Skip to content

 Best practices for guest security

-• Only share necessary information in guest tasks
+• Share only what’s necessary in guest tasks (less is more)

-• Use form fields to collect specific information rather than sharing sensitive details
+• Use form fields to collect information instead of exposing sensitive details

-• Avoid including confidential information in task descriptions or attachments
+• Keep confidential data out of task descriptions and attachments

-• Consider setting expiration times for guest task links
+• Set expiration times on guest task links when dealing with time-sensitive information

 Converting between guests and members